Fast MLE Computation for the Dirichlet Multinomial: Theoretical Runtime Analysis

 \subsection{Minka's Algorithm}

 If the function $F$ were calculated from the summations in equation~\eqref{eq:fulldmf}, then the running time would be $O(MNK)$.
-However, there exists algorithms for the log-gamma, digamma, and trigamma functions which are more efficient than simply adding up the logarithmic terms\cite{wallach}.
+However, algorithms exist for the log-gamma, digamma, and trigamma functions which are more efficient than simply adding up the logarithmic terms\cite{wallach}.
 We assume that these can be run in constant time.
-From the the double summation in equation~\eqref{eq:original_dmf}, the running time becomes $O(NK)$, or the size of the data set.
+From the double summation in equation~\eqref{eq:original_dmf}, the running time becomes $O(NK)$, or the size of the data set.

 If the $F$ can be computed in $O(NK)$, so can the gradient and the Hessian components needed to run algorithm~\ref{alg:uv}.
 If the total number of Newton steps needed to find the MLE within a given precision is $s$, the final running time is $O(sNK)$.